Download Kerr Drug HIPAA Statement

 Kerr Drug is obligated to follow the terms described in this Notice.
 We will not use or disclose PHI about you without your written authorization, except as described in this Notice.
 Kerr Drug reserves the right to alter our privacy practices and apply these revisions to PHI previously created or retained.
 Upon request, we will provide any revised Notice to you.
 We want you to know that this new enforcement will not change the value of service you have always received at Kerr Drug.
 We have continually upheld our own strict policies and procedures regarding PHI about you.

-1. Use and Disclosure of Protected Health Information (PHI).
+1. Use and Disclosure of PHI.
 The following are descriptions and examples of how we use and disclose PHI:

 We also are likely to use or disclose PHI for the following purposes without your authorization:

-As required by law.
-We must disclose PHI about you when required by law.
+• As Required by Law.
+We must disclose PHI about you when required by federal, state, or local law.

-Research.
+• Research.
 We may disclose PHI about you to researchers when an institutional review board that has reviewed the research proposal and established protocols to ensure the privacy of your information has approved their research.
-Kerr Drug Is not allowed to receive any money or other thing of value in connection with the use or disclosure of your medical information for research purposes unless the money we receive reflects the costs to prepare and transmit the medical information to the researcher or unless we seek your written authorization in advance.
+Kerr Drug is not allowed to receive any money or other thing of value in connection with the use or disclosure of your medical information for research purposes unless the money we receive reflects the cost to prepare and transmit the medical information to the researcher, or unless we seek your written consent in advance.

-Correctional institution.
-If you are or become an inmate of a correctional institution, we may disclose PHI to the institution or its agents when necessary for your health or the health and safety of others.
+• Correctional Institution.
+If you are or become an inmate of a correctional institution, we may disclose PHI to such correctional institution or its agents when necessary for your health or the health and safety of others.

 2. North Carolina State Law.
 If you receive services in North Carolina, some North Carolina State laws provide you more protection than HIPAA, and where applicable, we will follow the requirements of those State laws.
 The following North Carolina laws may apply to you: